gaboromerodev/css-challenges/README.md

 A set of CSS challenges to play with.
 HTML and CSS only.
+* Nomalize.css
+*BEM convention
+*CSS Properties
+git status